Life Insurance can help your Estate Plan and we will show you some creative estate planning uses for life insurance.

 State Estate Taxes

 Even though Federal Estate Taxes are only a concern of the rich (11.4 million in assets are exempt from Federal Estate Taxes, or 22.8 million for a married couple) bear in mind that State “Estate Taxes” are still demanded in 12 states, and the District of Columbia – according to The Balance.

 Some states begin to levy estate taxes on inhabitants who die with around 1 million in assets – and with housing values what they are today – thousands and thousands of aging taxpayers will fall into this category.

-Again, a Life Insurance policy can be the perfect solution so your heirs won’t be forced to sell off your assets quickly to meet the estate tax obligation.
+In either case, a Life Insurance policy can be the perfect solution so your heirs won’t be forced to sell off your assets quickly to meet estate tax or inheritance tax obligations.